Batavia, New York: Holland Land Company

-The present counties of western New York were all laid out from the original Genesee County, and the modern Genesee County is but one of many.
-But the entire area as a region is still referred to as Genesee Country.
+The present counties of western New York were all laid-out from the original Genesee County; the modern Genesee County is but one of many.
+However, the entire area, as a region, is still referred to as Genesee Country.
 Thus, Batavia was the core from which the rest of western New York was opened for settlement and development.

 Masonic Lodge scandal

 A scandal erupted in Batavia in 1826, when William Morgan was offended by the local Masonic Lodge (Western Star Chapter R. A. M. No. 33 of Le Roy, New York), and threatened to expose the lodge's secrets.
 He was arrested on a minor charge, then released when his charge was paid, into the company of several men, with whom he went, apparently unwillingly.
 It was developed later that the men were Masons, and they carried him to Fort Niagara, where he was held captive and then disappeared.
 Although the Masons claimed he was only bribed to cease publication and leave the area forever, public sentiment was that he was murdered.
 No conviction was ever obtained.
 His captors were only charged and convicted with his abduction.

 The event roused tremendous public furor and anti-Mason sentiment.
 Anti-Masonry was a factor in politics for many years afterward, leading to the creation of the Anti-Masonic Party, as well as religion.
 Many Methodist Episcopal clergy had joined the Masons, and this was one of the reasons the Free Methodist Church separated.